 The quantitative expression of the Bank's credit risk appetite is expressed through portfolio and regulatory limits.
 For any given risk parameter, it is the practice of the Bank to have an internal limit, which acts as a red flag for the Bank.
-The quantitative expression is shown in the table below:
+The quantitative expressions are shown in the table below:

-S/N Risk Type Risk Appetite Factor Objective Regulatory Limit Set Limit Actual 31- Dec-21 Qualitative Measures 1 Portfolio Quality Ratio of Non -Performing loans to total portfolio Reduction of NPL's ratio to the barest minimum <=5% <=3.8% 0.03% Risk acceptance criteria, separation of approval and disbursement process, credit monitoring, Watch List Committee review etc.
+S/N Risk Type Risk Appetite Factor Objective Regulatory Limit Set Limit Actual 31- Dec-22 Qualitative Measures 1 Portfolio Quality Ratio of Non -Performing loans to total portfolio Reduction of NPL ratio to the barest minimum <=5% <=3.8% 3.6% Risk acceptance criteria, separation of approval and disbursement process, credit monitoring, Watch List Committee review etc. 2 Portfolio Liquidity Ratio of short term to total loans Ensure considerably liquid risk asset portfolio reasonably able to respond to changes in the operating environment.
+Short-term obligations not exceeding 40% of total facilities <=30% 10.1% Review of liquidity limits to ensure that threshold is maintained

-2 Portfolio Liquidity Ratio of short term to total loans Ensure considerably liquid risk asset portfolio reasonably able to respond to changes in operating environment.
-Short term obligations not exceeding 40% of total facilities <=30% Review of liquidity limits to ensure that threshold is maintained 3 Credit Ratings/ Scoring Quantitative representation of credit quality Tracking Credit quality BBB+ and above(Risk rating 4 and above) BBB BBB Rating questions to measure entity and transaction quality 4 Single Obligor and Public sector Compliance with regulatory limits To ensure diversified portfolio across all sectors Single obligor limits <=20% of shareholders fund; Public sector limits <=10% of the portfolio; Approved management limit <15% and <7.5% 3.5% Portfolio planning 5 Sectorial and Insider Related exposure Compliance with regulatory limits To ensure diversified portfolio across all sectors Sectors should not exceed 20% of total credit portfolio; Insider Related limits <=10% of Banks paid up capital <=15% and <=8% 90% and 2% Portfolio planning 6 Ratio of restruct- ured Loans Managing portfolio quality Manage default triggers Should not exceed 20% of total credit portfolio <=15% 35% Proper credit application scrutiny from the onset 7 Capital Adequacy Credit risk effect on Capital Maintaining a good capital cover for credit risk exposures Greater than or equal to 10% but Less than or equal to 20% 12% -90.16% Collateral quality, Obligor's risk profile.
+3 Credit Ratings/ Scoring Quantitative representation of credit quality Tracking Credit quality BBB+ and above(Risk rating 4 and above) BBB BBB Rating questions to measure entity and transaction quality 4 Single Obligor and Public sector Compliance with regulatory limits To ensure diversified portfolio across all sectors Single obligor limits <=20% of shareholders fund; Public sector limits <=10% of the portfolio; Approved management limit <15% and <7.5% 4.0% and 5.0% Portfolio planning 5 Sectorial and Insider Related exposure Compliance with regulatory limits To ensure diversified portfolio across all sectors Sectors should not exceed 20% of total credit portfolio; Insider Related limits <=10% of Banks paid up capital <=15% and <=8% 84% and 6% Portfolio planning 6 Ratio of restruct- ured Loans Managing portfolio quality Manage default triggers Should not exceed 20% of total credit portfolio <=15% 0.1% Proper credit application scrutiny from the onset 7 Capital Adequacy Credit risk effect on Capital Maintaining a good capital cover for credit risk exposures Greater than or equal to 10% but Less than or equal to 20% 12% -86.55% Collateral quality, Obligor's risk profile.